0xflux/CRTO-Notes/CRTO - Cheatsheet.md

 Modified By : An0nud4y ( Twitter: [https://twitter.com/an0nud4y](https://twitter.com/an0nud4y) | Blog: [https://an0nud4y.com](https://an0nud4y.com) )

+Modified By : flux ( Twitter: [https://x.com/0xfluxsec](https://x.com/0xfluxsec) | Blog: [https://fluxsec.red/](https://fluxsec.red/) )

 > **Disclaimer** : This cheat sheet has been compiled from multiple sources with the objective of aiding fellow pentesters and red teamers in their learning.
 The credit for all the tools and techniques belongs to their original authors.
 I have added a reference to the original source at the bottom of this document.
->

-> Access to my **CRTO** Notes is restricted due to Policy.
-If you are enrolled in CRTO ping me on discord (an0nud4y) or [https://an0nud4y.com](https://an0nud4y.com) to get my CRTO notes access.
->

 ---
 # Table of Contents